-2 Language
+2. Language

-The materials and activities in this area are designed to give the child a working knowledge of syntax and grammar and enrich his/her vocabulary, as well as practice in public speaking.
-The idea is always to move from the concrete to the abstract, each activity building upon the next until the child demonstrates through speech and other activities, his mastery of the language.
+The materials and activities in this area are designed to give the child: a working knowledge of syntax and grammar, enrichment of his/her vocabulary, and practice in public speaking.
+The idea is always to move from the concrete to the abstract, each activity building upon the next until the child demonstrates, through speech and other activities, his mastery of the language.